 MPT was ranked as the most-loved brand in Myanmar amongst 42 key brands according to brand research in Myanmar carried out in 2016 by Millward Brown, a British multinational market research firm.

-The major goal of the project was to address key pain points related to MPT’s IT operations being decentralized, partially outsourced and insufficiently or only partially supported by IT systems and tools.
-MPT decided to replace and decommission legacy systems which were outdated, unsupported and not extensible enough in the given timeframe.
+The major goal of the project was to address key pain points related to MPT’s IT operations being decentralized, partially outsourced, and insufficiently or only partially supported by IT systems and tools.
+MPT decided to replace and decommission legacy systems that were outdated, unsupported, and not extensible enough in the given timeframe.
 This resulted in an inability to grow, measure and improve an immature ITSM environment, which produced a high volume of repetitive and time-consuming work because there was little to no automation.
 Moreover, related challenges concern some of the key aspects of a mature ITSM environment, such as a configuration management database (CMDB) that better serves IT Service Management processes, ITIL conformity where required and/or appropriate, centralized and optimized SLA/OLAs, centralized reporting and building an easily maintained knowledge base with high quality information.